ShardGate/mob-powers/README.md

 =====License==========================================================

-Mob Powers © 2024 by [​SwitchedCube/Devscube] is licensed under
+Mob Powers © 2024 by [​SwitchedCube/ShardGate] is licensed under

 [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) An exception is made for video content, which can be monetized.
-However, video creators must give appropriate credit by leaving a link to this page and/or the DevsCube discord in the video description.
+However, video creators must give appropriate credit by leaving a link to this page and/or the ShardGate discord in the video description.